achman1729/workbook/README.md

 Stallings, William (2001).
 "Glossary".
 Business Data Communication (4 ed.).
 Upper Saddle River, New Jersey, USA: Prentice-Hall, Inc. p.
 632. ISBN 0-13-088263-1.

+### Q. 3
+**TCP** – Transmission Control Protocol (TCP) provides delivery of packets with reliability and error free between application running on hosts vi IP network. some of the services that rely on the TCP are World Wide Web (WWW), remote administrations and file transfer via File Transfer Protocol (FTP).
+It keeps track of the segments which are units of data transmission.
+It provides host to host communication at the transport layer of the internet.
+It handles all the handshaking and transmission details and present that to application via abstraction of the network connection.
+TCP also detects problems such as loss of IP packets and duplication.
+In the development of client and server, it establishes a two-way connection between a server and a single client and provides transmission of data.

+**HTTP and HTTPS** – Hypertext Transfer Protocol (HTTP) is an application level protocol for distributed.
+Collaborative and hypermedia information systems.
+Hypertext documents include hyperlinks to other resources that users can access such as a tap on the screen or click of a mouse.
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of HTTP and provide a secure communication over the network.
+In the development of client and server, HTTP contributes by allowing access to resources hosted on a server by a client.

+**web browsers (requests, rendering and developer tools)** – It is a software application for accessing information over world wide web (WWW).
+The process of fetching information happens via Uniform Resource Locator (URL) with HTTP as a prefix.
+This means that browser retrieves information with the help of Hypertext Transfer Protocol (HTTP).
+It contributes to the development of client and server by retrieving content requested by a user from a web server and displays it on the user’s device.

+**Reference**

+Fielding, Roy T.; Gettys, James; Mogul, Jeffrey C.; Nielsen, Henrik Frystyk; Masinter, Larry; Leach, Paul J.; Berners-Lee, Tim (June 1999).
+Hypertext Transfer Protocol – HTTP/1.1

 ### Q.4

 **Arrays** – It is a list that is used to store values or list of values.
 It is defined with square brackets [].
 The values can be any data type or a mix of data types such as Boolean, Floating points, integers or strings.
 Each value in the array has an index from which it can be accessed.